The Point is to Change the World

 Andaiye (1942 -2019) was a Guyanese social, political, and gender rights activist, who has been described as a transformative figure in the region's political struggle.
 She was an early member of the executive of the Working People's Alliance (WPA) in Guyana, alongside Walter Rodney.
 A founding member of the women's development organisation Red Thread in Guyana in 1986, Andaiye was also an executive member of the Caribbean Association for Feminist Research and Action (CAFRA).

-Alissa Trotz is the Director of the Women & Gender Studies Institute, and Director of the undergraduate Caribbean Studies Program at New College at the University of Toronto.
+Alissa Trotz is Professor of Women & Gender Studies and Caribbean Studies at New College, University of Toronto.

 'It is not an exaggeration to say that this volume will occupy a vaunted place alongside the writings of C. L. R. James, Frantz Fanon, Aime Cesaire, Sylvia Wynter, Edouard Glissant, George Lamming, Kamau Brathwaite, Stuart Hall, and certainly Walter Rodney.
 And like her distinguished predecessors, Andaiye and her brilliant collaborator, Alissa Trotz, did not put this book together in order to gather dust in a library.
 The title says it all: The Point is to Change the World' - Robin D.G.
 Kelley, author of 'Freedom Dreams: The Black Radical Imagination'